 Action management

-In terms of action management, you can use both tools to easily set up tasks and assign them to team members, with deadlines.
-Lumiform also enables assigning tasks and inspections to people who don’t use the app, such as contractors or temporary staff, which is a common setup during inspections.
+In terms of action management, both tools work efficiently: you can use them to easily set up tasks and assign them to team members, with deadlines.
+Lumiform also enables assigning tasks and corrective actions to people who don’t use the app, such as contractors or temporary staff, which is a common setup during inspections.
+Testify’s public documentation focuses on registered users and groups: we could not verify an equivalent, built-in option for external participants who do not have an account.

 The logics [in Lumiform] are a fantastic feature that makes our inspections much more efficient… Every production company could really use something like this excellently.